NAVIGATION

 2. make (one account) consistent with another, especially by allowing for transactions begun but not yet completed.
 Ie, it is not necessary to reconcile the cost accounts to the financial accounts.

 And this is just 1 word.
 Languages are made of many words.
 Words connected by space(s) make sentences.
 Sentences connected by space(s) make paragraphs.
 Paragraphs connected by space(s) make narratives or stories.
 Stories connected by space(s) make story books.
 Story books connected by space(s) mark time and are called tradition.
 This is the process of transmission.
-Transmission can be verbal, physical, formless or in the space between.
+Transmission can be verbal, physical, formless or abiding in the space between.

 MORE: